hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 it to get a reference to the data.
 Real code would have more robust error handling here.
 We're then free to mutate it, since we have the lock.

-This timer bit is a bit awkward, however.
-We have picked a reasonable amount of time to wait, but it's entirely possible that we've picked too high, and that we could be taking less time.
-It's also possible that we've picked too low, and that we aren't actually finishing this computation.
+Lastly, while the threads are running, we wait on a short timer.
+But this is not ideal: we may have picked a reasonable amount of time to wait but it's more likely we'll either be waiting longer than necessary or not long enough, depending on just how much time the threads actually take to finish computing when the program runs.

-Rust's standard library provides a few more mechanisms for two threads to synchronize with each other.
-Let's talk about one: channels.
+A more precise alternative to the timer would be to use one of the mechanisms provided by the Rust standard library for synchronizing threads with each other.
+Let's talk about one of them: channels.

 ## Channels